Dina Wein Reis

-Dina Wein Reis (born 1964) is an American scammer.
+Dina Wein Reis (born 1964) is a financial criminal who employed business scams to defraud her victims of tens of millions of dollars.

 On May 19, 2011, Wein Reis pleaded guilty to one count of intent to commit fraud after being charged in 2006 on six counts associated with a 15-year-long series of illegal business activities.
-Her multi-million dollar crime was covered by the CNBC television series American Greed, in the 2016 two-story episode "Seattle Roasted / The Stealing Socialite".
-Her plea agreement limited her federal prison time to 31 months and limited her financial penalty to $7 million in restitution on the tens of millions that she defrauded from her victims.
+Her multi-million dollar crime was covered by the CNBC television series American Greed, in the second half of the 2016 episode "Seattle Roasted / The Stealing Socialite".
+Her plea agreement limited her to a $1 million fine, federal prison time of 19 months, and $5.7 million in restitution on the $80 million that she defrauded from her victims.